-In the engineering and process industries, the budget estimate is sometimes referred to as the Class II estimate and is produced once the conceptual design has been completed.
-The budget estimate will typically have an accuracy of -10% to +15% (JDB, 1997).
-In those same industries information available at this stage will allow for approximate quantities to be established and quide prices obtained from potential vendors.
+In the engineering and process industries the budget estimate is sometimes referred to as the Class II estimate and is produced once the conceptual design has been completed.
+The budget estimate will typically have an accuracy of -10 per cent to +15 per cent (JDB, 1997).
+In those same industries information available at this stage will allow for approximate quantities to be established and guide prices to be obtained from potential vendors.